ossia/libossia/src/ossia-max/unit-test/README.md

     node logger-server.js

 Return status : 0 on success, < 0 on errors (can't find patcher, timeout...), > 0 : how many tests failed

+You can also run specific test by passing their path to as arguments:

+    node logger-server.js path-to-test-patcher.maxpat path-to-test-patcher2.maxpat ...